shoriwe/bftool/README.md

   -m {wordlist,arguments}, --mode {wordlist,arguments}
                         Mode to use during the function execution (way to divide the threads)
+  -sf SUCCESS_FUNCTION, --success-function SUCCESS_FUNCTION
+                        Function to pass the success result (default is 'print')
+  --debug-off           Do not print the setup messages
 ```

 ### Quick example